 What is PRP?

-PRP, or Platelet-Rich Plasma, is an injection therapy generally used by sports, exercise or medical physicians to treat injuries related to tendon, muscle, or joint pain.
+PRP, or Platelet-Rich Plasma, is an injection treatment generally used by sports, exercise or medical physicians to treat injuries related to tendon, muscle, or joint pain.
 After the patient’s blood is drawn on-site, the platelets are separated from your own blood with a high speed centrifuge, then injected into the body to kick-start the healing process.
 This scientific use of emerging technologies combined with the body’s own capabilities of self-healing minimizes the risk of infection or acquiring any blood-related diseases because the source of the platelets come from the patient.

-How Does Platelet-Rich Plasma Therapy Work?
+How Does Platelet-Rich Plasma Treatment Work?

 Platelet-Rich Plasma contains small amounts of growth hormones and cytokines, upon injection to the injured areas of treatment, send signals to the body’s self-healing components to begin a boost in the healing of tissue.
 Once the platelet-rich plasma is injected into the damaged area, it generates an inflammatory response, triggering a healing initiative that leads to an increase in blood flow, stimulates cell growth, and speeds up tissue regeneration.